Token Plan

 3. Click New Token.

-4. Enter a name and set an expiration date.
+4. Enter a token name and choose an expiration date.

 Note

-The API token name is required when calling the analytics endpoint.
+The token name is required when making requests to the analytics endpoint.

 5. Click Create.